Could new Champions League format lead to new name on trophy despite virus worry? - France 24

 Perhaps Atletico, back where they lost the 2014 final to Real, will at last go the extra step under Diego Simeone, or perhaps there will be a shock winner in RB Leipzig, Atalanta or even Lyon.

-It is as a direct result of COVID-19 that UEFA have taken the Champions League to the Portuguese capital for the latter stages.

-The competition restarted on Friday after five months in hibernation because of the pandemic.
+The Champions League restarted on Friday after five months in hibernation because of the pandemic.
 The final was initially due to be played in Istanbul in late May before being postponed.

 Travel restrictions and a lack of time to get the season finished meant playing all games in the same place and doing away with two-legged ties in the quarter-finals and semi-finals was the only solution.